 If you’re a turtle fan, Cozumel is a great place to visit.
 While there are no guarantees with wildlife, it is quite common to encounter sea turtles when diving in the marine park dive sites.

 You will certainly interact with sea turtles if you join one of the official turtle nesting and hatching experiences in the summer months.

-Turtle-loving snorkelers or swimmers in Cozumel may have the lowest odds, but they very often luck out and observe turtles eating and resting on the coral reefs or ascending to the surface for some air.
+Turtle-loving snorkelers or swimmers may have the lowest odds, but they very often luck out and observe turtles eating and resting on the coral reefs or ascending to the surface for some air.

 Existing Sea Turtles Found in Mexico

 There have been eight kinds of sea turtles in existence on Earth.

 One ancient variety, the ‘Archelon”, was very large (up to 13-15 feet/4+ meters in length).
 But the archelon is truly a dinosaur, dating back to the Cretaceous period, and has been extinct for many millions of years.

 So that leaves seven modern-day sea turtles.